AsjadOooO/Zero-attacker/README.md

 ### More Stars?
-- As we will reach 25 stars, we will add (selfbot(discord), GetIP)
+- As we will reach 25 stars, we will add (self bot(discord), GeoIP)
-- As we will reach 50 stars, We will add (Facebook spammer, numberspammer, reverseshell and many more )
+- As we will reach 50 stars, We will add (Facebook spammer, number spammer, reverse shell and many more )
 - As we reach 100 stars the code will be public